DamianMehers/XamFormsUWPOAuth/README.md

 <img src="/images/googleConsole.png" width="600">

-There are not many Xamarin Forms OAuth examples for UWP - my intention is to address this with this example.
+There are not many Xamarin Forms OAuth examples for UWP - my intention is to address that with this simple example.

-The Authenticates with Google and then displays your email address and photo, like this:
+The example authenticates with Google and then displays your email address and photo, like this:

 *UWP*